Credential Lifecycle

 Reference

-It MUST contain a signed JWT as a cryptographic proof of possession of the Digital Credential.
+It MUST be an array of strings, where each of them represent a Status Assertion Request object.
+Each element MUST contain a signed JWT as a cryptographic proof of possession of the Digital Credential.
 See Section Credential Proof of Possession for more details.

-The typ value in the credential_pop JWT MUST be set to status-attestation+jwt
+The typ value in the credential_pop JWT MUST be set to status-assertion+jwt

-The Credential status endpoint MUST be provided by the Issuers within their Metadata.
-The Issuers MUST include in the issued Digital Credentials the object status with the JSON member status_attestation set to a JSON Object containing the credential_hash_alg claim.
+The Credential status endpoint MUST be provided by the Credential Issuers within their Metadata.
+The Credential Issuers MUST include in the issued Digital Credentials the object status_assertion_requests with the JSON member status_assertion set to a JSON Object containing the credential_hash_alg claim.
 It MUST contain the algorithm used for hashing the Digital Credential.
 Among the hash algorithms, the value sha-256 is RECOMMENDED .

 Claim